-By Erica Hawkins, John Innes Centre, University of East Anglia, Norwich
+By Erica Hawkins, John Innes Centre, Norwich

 Plant science is a lot more important than you realise.
 It has often been cast as cell biology’s less exciting sibling.
 What is the point of studying root growth, flowering or stomatal aperture?
 There are way more important things to be researching… aren’t there?

 What do plants do for us?

 They give us life.
 Not to sound too dramatic, but without plants we wouldn’t survive.
 Plants are core to our very being – we use them for crops, food, clothing, shelters, medicines and energy.

 Considering how important plants are to us, it makes sense to study them and understand them as much as we can.

 Making crops for the future

 Global warming is a huge problem that is coming for us.
 Over the last few years we have already started to see the impact of global warming on crops.
 In 2013, an extreme cold winter devastated wheat crops in the UK, this year supermarkets rationed lettuce and broccoli after severe floods and storms in the Mediterranean.
 Wheat, Corn and soybean harvests have been predicted to fall by 22% in the US by the end of the century because of water stress brought on by global warming.

 What can we do to decrease the impact of global warming on crop production?
 We can’t change the weather, but as plant scientists we can look at the influence of long-term climate change on crops.
 By understanding how plants adapt to changing environmental conditions, we can help to breed crops that are more resilient to adverse environmental conditions such as water stress.